 Stockwell in the 1700s

 In 1772, Stockwell was a peaceful village in Surrey, just a few miles south of central London.
 It was surrounded by green fields, gardens, and small farms.
-The area had a few notable buildings, including Stockwell Manor and the Tower public house, a popular local inn.
+The area had a few important buildings, including Stockwell Manor and the Tower public house, a popular local inn.
 Life was quiet—people worked the land, attended church, and gathered at the pub.
 The village was close enough to London to hear news from the city, but far enough to feel separate and safe.

 The events took place in the home of Mrs. Golding, a widow who lived near the Tower pub.
 Her house was typical of the time: modest, two stories, with a kitchen, parlor, and cellar.
 It was a normal, orderly home—until January 6.